irtaza210/Gomoku-and-TicTacToe-using-OOP/ReadMe.txt

 3 -- Improper usage of program (badly formed input command line) 4 -- Indicates that the program ran out of memory

-Note: As stated in Piazza post @326, we can use the same error return value for all issues relating to a badly formed command line.
-Thus, error enumeration 3 can indicate any number of errors that had to do with the command line.
-These include wrong number of command line arguments (must be 2, 3, or 4) and extra credit arguments (the third and fourth optional inputs to the command line) that are illogical
-(for example, having a winThreshold that is greater than the dimensions of the board).

 *******************************************************
 Enumerations: